-Customers who are legally separated, divorced, or former registered domestic partners or members of a civil union are typically requested to provide a copy of an executed legal separation agreement (per state statute).
+If you are legally separated, divorced, or are a former registered domestic partner or former member of a civil union, you may be asked to provide a copy of an executed legal separation agreement (per state statute).
 The information is used to validate the divisions of assets, liabilities, and receipt of income (such as child support and alimony).

 If there is no legal separation agreement, a letter from an attorney, signed by both parties, or a letter from both parties involved should specify the proposed settlement terms.